hooby3dfx/windows-unlocked-tricks/README.md

 8. Close all opened folders
 9. Remove USB drive/Clear notepad history/Close folders opened/etc
 10. Lock the computer to do them a favor.

+## More
+This looks like it would fit in nicely to the suite: http://www.nirsoft.net/utils/nircmd.html